Stas21Sch/github-pages-with-jekyll/index.md

-# Welcome to my blog
+# Welcome to the stydiong version of this file edited by Stanislav Shcherban

-I'm glad you are here.
-I plan to talk about ...
+Let's talk about mitivation....